New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Leeds Building Society Retirement Interest Only Mortgage

-The Leeds Building Society offers a range of retirement interest only (RIO) mortgages for retirees aged 55 and over, providing an opportunity to access capital without having to uproot.
+The Leeds Building Society offers a range of retirement interest-only (RIO) mortgages for retirees aged 55 and over, providing an opportunity to access capital without having to uproot.

 At competitive rates from 2.99% APR up to 5.14%, these products are designed with features aimed at helping customers achieve peace of mind post-retirement age, including no early repayment charges, potential capital build-up, additional borrowing capability, flexible repayment periods and more.